 Even greater insight was Joseph’s understanding that the engagement in time, manifested by the chief butler’s personally squeezing the grapes into the cup and placing the cup in Pharaoh’s hand, symbolized life for the chief butler.
-And, conversely, the passivity of the chief baker, who dreamt of baskets of bread sitting on his head, with birds eating from the baskets, symbolized the opposite of life.
+Conversely, the passivity of the chief baker, who dreamt of baskets of bread sitting on his head, with birds eating from the baskets, symbolized the opposite of life.

 What is baffling in this story is Pharaoh’s reaction to Joseph’s interpretation of his dreams—Pharaoh immediately appoints Joseph as the Viceroy of Egypt.
-Just think about it: Joseph was a foreigner and a slave; moreover, as far as Pharaoh was concerned, Joseph was a convicted criminal (Pharaoh could not have been aware of his innocence).
+Just think about it: Joseph was a foreigner and a slave.
+Moreover, as far as Pharaoh was concerned, Joseph was a convicted criminal (Pharaoh could not have been aware of his innocence).
 Joseph lacked any executive experience of the sort necessary to run Egypt—the superpower of the day.
 He was a young man characterized by the Torah as a na’ar—youth.
 What was Pharaoh thinking by appointing Joseph as the ruler of Egypt?!

 The key to understanding this may be found in the way Pharaoh relates his dreams to Joseph.

 When the Torah describes Pharaoh’s first dream, Pharaoh is said to have seen himself standing on the river or by the river—in Hebrew ad hayor.
-However, when he recounts his dream to Joseph, he changes it slightly—he says he was standing on the bank of the river:
+However, when he recounts his dream to Joseph, he changes it slightly; he says he was standing on the bank of the river:

 In my dream, behold, I stood upon the brink of the river.
-(Gen. 41:17)
+(Genesis 41:17)

 Rivers have been symbols of time since antiquity.
 According to Plato, Greek philosopher Heraclitus said: “You can never step twice in the same river.”
-Marcus Aurelius also wrote, “Time is a sort of river of passing events, and strong is its current; no sooner is a thing brought to sight than it is swept by and another takes its place, and this too will be swept away.”
-As Chinese proverb has it, “Time is like a river—it flows by and doesn’t return.”
+The Roman philosopher Marcus Aurelius also wrote, “Time is a sort of river of passing events, and strong is its current; no sooner is a thing brought to sight than it is swept by and another takes its place, and this too will be swept away.”
+As a Chinese proverb has it, “Time is like a river—it flows by and doesn’t return.”

 Pharoh is afraid of time.
 He is unwilling to engage.
-Like the poor chief baker, who was a passive observer of birds eating bread from the baskets on his head, Pharaoh also wants to be a passive observer.
+Like the poor chief baker, a passive observer of birds eating bread from the baskets on his head, Pharaoh also wants to be a passive observer.
 He doesn’t want to dip his toes in the river of time—he’d rather stay on the bank of the river.

-Pharaoh, who readily admitted to Joseph that he was not a master of time, immediately recognized Joseph as the ultimate master of time.
+Pharaoh, who readily admitted to Joseph that he was afraid of time, immediately recognized Joseph as the ultimate master of time.
 That is why he placed Joseph in charge of his country—leadership requires the mastery of time.